All the Sun Princess Dining Options – So Many Choices, So Little Time

 The Intermezzo palate cleanser was a refreshing Granita of Pink Champagne served with scattered rose petals.

-Even though I was starting to get full by this point, I did not send back the main entree: Duet of Prime Beef and Wagyu, Cracked Pepper, and a Red Wine Reduction which was delicious.
-My daughter also lover her Pistachio Crusted Roasted Rack of Lamb with Date Pudding and Truffle Jus.
+Even though I was starting to get full by this point, I did not send back the main entree: Duet of Prime Beef and Wagyu, Cracked Pepper, and a Red Wine Reduction, which was delicious.
+My daughter also loved her Pistachio Crusted Roasted Rack of Lamb with Date Pudding and Truffle Jus.

 Our main entrees at Love by Brito on the Sun Princess